jfeng94/skyrg/README.md

 # skyrg
 Small vimscript wrapper for fzf + rg search to allow for some search option configuration

+NOTE: skyrg is not under active maintenance, nor am I worried about breaking compatibility if I make modifications to it as I play around with it more.
+I imagine some real world use will help me identify better API patterns.
+For now, use at your own risk!

 # Installation
 Note: Requires the vim plugin `'junngunn/fzf'` and the ripgrep (`rg`) command installed on your system.